 Refuge in Words | Departures: An Introduction to Critical Refugee Studies

-Departures: An Introduction to Critical Refugee Studies, with Yen Le Espiritu (UC San Diego), Lan Duong (University of Southern California), Ma Vang (UC Merced), Victor Bascara (UC Los Angeles), Khatharya Um (UC Berkeley), Lila Sharif (University of Illinois), and Nigel Hatton (UC Merced)
+Departures: An Introduction to Critical Refugee Studies, with Yen Le Espiritu (UC San Diego), Lan Duong (University of Southern California), Ma Vang (UC Merced), Victor Bascara (UC Los Angeles), Khatharya Um (UC Berkeley), Lila Sharif (Arizona State University), and Nigel Hatton (UC Merced)

 Join us for a Zoom conversation with members of the Critical Refugee Studies Collective, who will talk about their new co-authored book, Departures (UC Press, 2022), which advances the field of critical refugee studies.

 The book outlines the field’s main tenets, questions, and concerns and offers new approaches that integrate theoretical rigor and policy considerations with refugees’ rich and complicated lived worlds.
 It also provides examples of how to connect communities, movements, networks, artists, and academic institutions and forge new and humane reciprocal paradigms, dialogues, visuals, and technologies that replace and reverse the dehumanization of refugees.
 This resource and guide is for all readers invested in addressing the concerns, perspectives, knowledge production, and global imaginings of refugees.